 She said the intervention had resulted into the suspension of classes once again.

-The Sindh University Teachers Association (SUTA) has always demanded of the administration of the University of Sindh for improvement in its internal security service and withdrawal of police and rangers from the
+The Sindh University Teachers Association (SUTA) has always demanded of the administration of the University of Sindh for improvement in its internal security service and withdrawal of police and rangers from the campus.

-leading to several murders of students in the recent past.
+The administration has turned a deaf ear to the demand, leading to several murders of students in the recent past.
 The situation has worsened to the level that now even the teachers are being targeted.